 Much comment was made on the nearly universal use of pressed brick for street-facing facades.
 The range of colors was extensive.
-The Pantagraph of November 9, 1900 refers to such brick as buff, white
+The Pantagraph of November 9, 1900 refers to such brick as buff, white and gray.
+Face brick for the McLean County Bank was described as "chocolate."

-"chocolate."
 That in the Unity Building was "light brown," the Cole and Briesheim "Light Grey," the Grand Leader "light yellow," and the Evans "of a grayish color resembling granite closely with irregular darker spots scattered promiscuously."
-The last mentioned brick seems to have been quite popular and several buildings where it was used have survived.
-Roman Brick, longer and thinner than common, was used in the facades of several post-fire buildings.
+The last mentioned brick seems to have been quite popular and several buildings where it was used have Roman Brick, longer and thinner than common, was used in the survived. facades of several post-fire buildings.
 At least a substantial part of this pressed face brick was produced outside Bloomington.
 The local pressed brick works were at this time producing red and buff products, but no other colors were mentioned.
 The pressed face brick for the Hanna, and Grand Leader buildings is known to have come from St. Louis and that city had a wide well-established reputation for the production of specialty brick.